Abarim Publications' online Biblical Greek Dictionary

 Second person possessive pronouns

 The nominative masculine single form of the second person single possessive pronoun (thy thing) is σος (sos, from συ, su, meaning "you" singular).
-It can usually be translated with "your(s)" or "your own" (Matthew 7:3, John 17:6).
+It can usually be translated with "your(s)" or "your own" and follows case and number (singular: thy thing, plural: thy things).
+This pronoun occurs 27 times; see full concordance.

 The nominative masculine single form of the second person plural possessive pronoun (your thing) is υμετερος (humeteros, from υμεις, humeis, meaning "you" plural).
-It can usually be translated with "your" or "your own" (Luke 6:20, 1 Corinthians 15:31).
+It can usually be translated with "your" or "your own" and follows case and number (singular: your thing, plural: your things).
+It occurs 10 times; see full concordance.